-- 8.1.2 Items purchased or sold by public auction (in accordance with arrangements agreed by the Head of Internal Audit). - 8.1.3 The selection of a supplier whose usage is a condition of a Grant funding approval. - 8.1.4 The selection of a supplier on the instruction of a third party, providing the whole of the funding is met by the third party. - 8.1.5 Where CPR 8.10 applies. - 8.1.6 Counsel or other external legal advice, provided that the Head of Legal Services Solicitor to the Council takes steps to ensure that value for money is being obtained. - 8.1.7 A necessary Supply required extremely urgently, not due to any action or inaction of the Council, with the prior agreement of the Head of Internal Audit. - 8.1.8 Direct award from an approved Framework Agreement (see CPR 7.18) which has validly been set up to be called off on a non-competitive basis and which was set up in accordance with the requirements of these CPR and the EU Procurement Rules.
+- 8.1 Subject to compliance with the EU Procurement Rules the following are exempted from the competitive requirements of these CPR 7: - 8.1.1 Where there is genuinely only one potential Supplier, such as for works of art and copyrighted material or unique technology, where no reasonable alternative or substitute exists and the absence of competition is not the result of an artificial narrowing down of the parameters of the procurement. - 8.1.2 Items purchased or sold by public auction (in accordance with arrangements agreed by the Head of Internal Audit). - 8.1.3 The selection of a supplier whose usage is a condition of a Grant funding approval. - 8.1.4 The selection of a supplier on the instruction of a third party, providing the whole of the funding is met by the third party. - 8.1.5 Where CPR 8.10 applies. - 8.1.6 Counsel or other external legal advice, provided that the Solicitor to the Council takes steps to ensure that value for money is being obtained. - 8.1.7 A necessary Supply required extremely urgently, not due to any action or inaction of the Council, with the prior agreement of the Head of Internal Audit. - 8.1.8 Direct award from an approved Framework Agreement (see CPR 7.18) which has validly been set up to be called off on a non-competitive basis and which was set up in accordance with the requirements of these CPR and the EU Procurement Rules.